adharshgamingyt/create-any-app/README.md

 ## 🙏 Acknowledgments

-create-any-app stands on the shoulders of these amazing open-source projects:
+create-create-any-app stands on the shoulders of these amazing open-source projects:

 ### Core Dependencies